 At Asheville Outlets, shop 75 national and local outlets in this beautiful outdoor shopping village.
 It's located on I-26, just six miles from Biltmore and seven miles from downtown Asheville.
 It's very dog friendly!

-For more pet friendly hotels, cabins and B&Bs, see our guides (and look for "pet friendly" in the descriptions) for Asheville Bed and Breakfast (Small), Asheville Bed and Breakfast (Large), Asheville Cabins and Cottages, and Asheville Hotels.
-Call and ask plenty of questions about pet policies/fees, facilities and places to walk your pet.
+Tip for Lodging: Call and ask plenty of questions about pet policies/fees, facilities and places to walk your pet.
 Ask about pet sitters (avoid leaving your dog alone in a strange room).
 Keep your pet leashed outdoors and in all public areas.

 With the exception of hiking trails in the Great Smoky Mountains National Park, dogs are allowed on a leash on almost all trails in the national forests and Blue Ridge Parkway.
 This includes most all of the hikes and waterfalls we feature!
 Here are more details: